mujtaba-ahmad/ngx-Toaster/README.md

-# Angular 2 Toaster
+# Angular 2 Toastr
-Angular 2 Toaster component is compatible with latest release of Angular 2.X.X for showing alerts and messages for your application.
+Angular 2 Toastr component is compatible with latest release of Angular 2.X.X for showing alerts and messages for your application.

 ## Usage
 Follow these steps:

 #### 1. Update the index.html

 - Import style into your index.html.
 Choose one of the following files:
   - `style-default.css` - Contains DEFAULT theme
   - `style-bootstrap.css` - Contains Bootstrap 3 theme
   - `style-material.css` - Contains Material Design theme

+  OR
+- Copy and Paste :
+  - Copy and paste these files in your application.
+  - Link them in your index.html

 - Add following tag in template of your application component.